This “good Christian girl” is a woman now

 The church culture of my birth teaches, “Women are equal to, but different from, men.”
 Which sounds correct, but part of me knew what I didn’t want to see: It was code speak for, “Women rank below and are inferior to men.”

 This stance is counted the biblical view, as foundational to the faith as the cross.
-Yet, within me, a voice that sounded like the Holy Spirit whispered, “If what you’ve believed isn’t true, don’t you want to know?”
+Yet, within me, a voice that sounded like the Holy Spirit asked, “If what you’ve believed isn’t true, don’t you want to know?”

 Toxic fruits

-I finally learned that when God led me into a full-time position within my denomination.
+Then, out of nowhere, God led me into a full-time position within my denomination.
 For seven years, he showed me the toxic fruits of my church culture’s beliefs about women.

-One situation stands out.
 I worked with a female leader who was gracious and winsome, a woman of integrity who loved God and genuinely cared for people.1

 Once when we talked, her eyes filled with tears as she mentioned how badly she had been treated by other denominational leaders – “just because I’ve told little girls they can be anything God calls them to be.”
 It was the only time I saw her cry.